-This study uses a new 2016 rail inventory developed by LADCO and the State of Illinois with support from various other states.
+This study uses a new 2017 rail inventory developed for the 2017 NEI by the Lake Michigan Air Directors Consortium (LADCO) and the State of Illinois with support from various other states.
 Class I railroad emissions are based on confidential link-level line-haul activity GIS data layer maintained by the Federal Railroad Administration (FRA).
 In addition, the Association of American Railroads (AAR) provided national emission tier fleet mix information.
 Class II and III railroad emissions are based on a comprehensive nationwide GIS database of locations where short line and regional railroads operate.
 Passenger rail (Amtrak) emissions follow a similar procedure as Class II and III, except using a database of Amtrak rail lines.
 Yard locomotive emissions are based on a combination of yard data provided by individual rail companies, and by using Google Earth and other tools to identify rail yard locations for rail companies which did not provide yard data.
 Information on specific yards were combined with fuel use data and emission factors to create an emissions inventory for rail yards.
-More detailed information on the development of the 2016 rail inventory for this study is available in the National Emissions Collaborative specification sheet for rail emissions in the 2016 beta platform.
-9
+More detailed information on the development of the 2017 rail inventory for this study is available in the 2017 NEI TSD.
+3.2.5.4 Category 1, 2, and 3 commercial marine vessels (cmv c1c2 and cmv 3)